JSila/Animate/README.md

 Classes that are dynamically created are stored in session variable `classes`.
 You will first need to make an implementation of `JSila\Animate\SessionInterface` interface which is a dependency to `JSila\Animate\Animate` class (eg. `MySession`).

-Than you will also have to generate CSS response. `JSila\Animate\Animate` class provides `generateCSS` method, which generates CSS string of classes, but this does act as a response.
+Than you will also have to generate CSS response. `JSila\Animate\Animate` class provides `generateCSS` method, which generates CSS string of classes, but this does not act as a response.

 Stand-alone example: